navinbarnwal/GoogleFriend/README.md

-# GoogleFriend
-It's a Google Chrome Extension that add's a Background picture to google.com website.
-Just install this extension.
-Go to Google.com in Google chrome and see the Magic.
+# It's a Google Chrome Extension that add's a Background picture to google.com.

+1. Just install this extension.
+2. Go to Google.com in Google chrome.
+3. See the Magic.